dbrandes-welfenlab/jsonschema_to_sqlalchemy_flask/README_in.md

 Each JSON schema description should contain one variable that is marked with "uniqueName": true that contains a unique name for this entry.
 This name should be used to reference this datafield from other JSON Schemas with "$ref":"FILENAME.schema.json" (see jsonschema_to_sqlalchemy_flask/test/data folder for a simple example).
 The scripts could be used in the process when the JSON schemas are generated (if they are generated), so the interface is updated accordingly.
 The default location of the database is the "/tmp" directory, so data should be read and saved elsewhere after creation.

-For use this project insert the following in your code:
+For use this project, create a dir, for example test_js2sf, create an empty __init__.py file there, insert the following in your code:

 ```python
 from jsonschema_to_sqlalchemy_flask.src import convert_to_sqlalchemy_flask